Two Roads to Classicality

 In establishing this result, we strengthen the theorem in \cite{EPTCS171.7} by removing the assumption that the idempotents are self-adjoint, and generalise their result beyond the generalised C*-algebraic setting of \cite{VicaryCstar} (i.e.~certain Frobenius algebras in dagger compact categories).
 Therefore we do not need to assume compact nor dagger structure, and in fact, not even monoidal structure; it is a straightforward corollary that our result respects the monoidal structure when present.
 While the passage from self-adjoint idempotents to general idempotents might seem minor, it is precisely this relaxation that allows for a clear interpretation.

 There was a third road in \cite{EPTCS171.7} sandwiched between the two others, directly corresponding to the aforementioned generalised C*-algebras.
 This sandwich of course still exists in our case, and this leads to another interesting interpretation of our result.
 Namely that, as already hinted at above, a structure much weaker than the full-blown axiomatization suffices to capture all finite dimensional C*-algebras.
-Moreover this weaker structure has a very clear interpretation as resulting from leakage (cf.~Section \ref{sec:leaks}); two extremes are the fully quantum C*-algebra which corresponds to minimal leakage, while the fully classical C*-algebra corresponds to maximal leakage.
+Moreover this weaker structure has a very clear interpretation as resulting from leakage (cf.~Section \ref{sec:leaks}); two extremes are the fully quantum C*-algebras with minimal leakage, and the fully classical C*-algebras with maximal leakage.
 Hence, from a physical perspective, the additional structure of C*-algebras is merely an artefact of the Hilbert space representation.

 This work is related to and draws on several earlier works.
-In particular, Corollary~\ref{cor:IdemBiprodEquiv} draws on a result of Blume-Kohout et al.~\cite{blume2010information}, and our approach can be seen as a generalisation of that of Selinger and collaborators~\cite{SelingerIdempotent,EPTCS171.7} as discussed in depth in Section~\ref{sec:Daggers}.
+In particular, Corollary~\ref{cor:IdemBiprodEquiv} draws on a result of Blume-Kohout et al.~\cite{blume2010information}, and our approach can be seen as a generalisation of that of Selinger and collaborators~\cite{SelingerIdempotent,EPTCS171.7} as discussed in depth in Section~\ref{sec:Daggers}. }